Mond leads Aggies to 30-6 win over South Carolina

 South Carolina: The Gamecocks are off next Saturday before ending their season against Clemson on Nov.
 30.

-Texas A&M: Visits No. 5 Georgia next Saturday before a trip to top-ranked LSU in two weeks to wrap up the regular season.
+Texas A&M: Visits Georgia next Saturday before a trip to LSU in two weeks to wrap up the regular season.